yier3an/yier3an/README.md

 ## 👋 Hiya, I’m Yi / Chloe!
-🌱 Mainly learning Java and Python with some other languages sprinkled at the side 🌱 Currently pursuing an undergraduate degree in Computer Science<br>
+🌱 Mainly learning Java and Python with some other languages sprinkled at the side<br>
+🌱 Currently pursuing an undergraduate degree in Computer Science<br>

 <!---